Optimizing and tuning queries in Amazon RDS PostgreSQL based on native and external tools

 pgBadger works on log files, and it must parse certain information to build a report.
 Your database must be configured to capture the information that pgBadger requires.

 Enabling these parameters may create load to write into log files and use space for log files.
-You do not need to set these parameters on a permanent basis; you may do so only when necessary, such as when you want to analyze the speed of your database.
+You do not need to set these parameters on a permanent basis; you may do so only when necessary, such as when you want to analyze the performance of your database.
 Roll back the settings after you fix the issue.

-Next, create an RDS or Aurora PostgreSQL instance by following the steps for creating and connecting to a PostgreSQL database.
+Next, create an RDS or Aurora PostgreSQL-Compatible instance by following the steps for creating and connecting to a PostgreSQL database.
 Make sure to choose the parameter group that you created in the previous step when creating the instance.

 Downloading the logs to generate a report